 For Personal Property or Real Estate Billing, please call the Treasurer at 757-890-3420

 Please contact the Finance Department Utilities Billing at 757-890-3702.

 New residents can follow the New Resident Checklist for all York County services that need to be started and/or connected.
 Trash/Recycling can be initiated by calling 757-890-3780.

-Bulk Collections can be requested through the Public Works Customer Service System or by calling the Waste Management Center at 890-3780.
+Bulk Collections can be requested through the Customer Service Request Portal or by calling the Waste Management Center at 890-3780.
 Some limits may apply.

 There are a variety of reasons that could be the cause of non-collection.
 Here are the most common:

 For additional information call Waste Management at 757-890-3780, or to report a miss please enter a service request in the Customer Service Request Portal.

 You may bring your trash to the Transfer Station at the Waste Management Center located at 145 Goodwin Neck Road during operating hours at no charge, provided you are on the York County trash service.